JakeXu/new-to-web3-wallet/contracts/uniswapv2/README-Swap.md

-# Uniswap V2 - Add Liquidity
+# Uniswap V2 - Swap Token

-Demonstrate how to add and manipulate liquidity step by step.
+Display the default exchange ratio to calculate the number of tokens that can be obtained.

 [![solidity]][solidityURL]
 [![remix]][remixURL]